As a hiring manager, you play an important role in preparing your new employee to join the RRU community.

 Approximately 10 days before your new employee's start date, these steps should take place:

-The HR department will send a welcome package either to the new employee's home or will hand deliver it to you, the manager.
+- Welcome package.
+The People and Culture department will send a welcome package either to the new employee's home or will hand deliver it to you, the manager.

-The manager or departmental representative submits the new employee's information to the CAMP directory.
-Once HR approves the request, CAMP will generate the employee's official employee number.
-You'll receive a notification.
+- Create a staff account.
+The manager or departmental representative submits the new resource request via Chef.
+Once People and Culture approves the request, Chef will generate the employee's work email and official employee number and you'll receive a notification (which you'll need for the next step).

 The hiring manager meets with the new employee to review and sign the contract.
-HR requires a copy of the signed letter/contract for the personnel file before the new employee starts work.
+People and Culture requires a copy of the signed letter/contract for the personnel file before the new employee starts work.

 2. Ideally one week before start date